amyspark-ng/clickery-hexagon/LOG.md

 - Make pinch animation
 - Rework tooltips
 - Fix panderito hitbox
+- Figure out why gamescene breaks when re-entering after being on ascendscnee
+- I think toasts don't work when being out of the game a lot

 - REWRITING THE MOUSE SYSTEM IN PROGRESS:
 * Unactive windows have some undesired behaviour (not unhovering hexagon)